serhiiyasenev/multibranch-pipeline-project/README.md

 🔨 Build and Test

 1. Checkout Code: retrieves the latest code from the repository.

+3. Create Docker Network: establishes a network named `net` for container communication.

-2. Build Docker Images:
+5. Build Docker Images:

    a. `web`: for the Flask application.

    b. `test_env`: for the testing environment with Selenium.

-3. Create Docker Network: establishes a network named `net` for container communication.

-4. Run Containers:
+6. Run Containers:

    a. `Redis` (as a service).

    b. `Web` application.

-5. Execute Tests: runs Selenium tests within the `test_env` container.
+7. Execute Tests: runs Selenium tests within the `test_env` container.

-6. Cleanup: stops and removes containers after testing.
+8. Cleanup: stops and removes containers after testing.
 <br>

 📦 **Deployment:** sequential deployment